Ellathet/million-shortener/README.md

 ## Working with Docker

-You can run the app and MongoDB using Docker Compose:
+You can run the app and MongoDB using Docker Compose, after [install the packages](#2.-install-dependencies) we can run:

 ```bash
 docker-compose up --build